 - This format is currently out of stock.

 This volume contains a selection of key contributions to the discussion on the psychological and social implications on HIV infection.
-It contains up-to-date and authoritative papers by senior practitioners and researchers in the field of the psychological and social aspects of HIV infection.
+It contains authoritative papers by senior practitioners and researchers in the field of the psychological and social aspects of HIV infection.
 The book will appeal to those involved in providing care for people with HIV infections, be they physicians and nurses or psychologists, social workers and psychiatrists, as well as those involved in preventing the spread of the HIV infection.